PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/4_runtime.md

     Ok(())
 }
 ```
 It’s very important to always stick to the pattern **"Verify First, Store Last"**, as your Runtime should never panic and should also be safe against potential attacks.
 Panics can completely destroy your blockchain storage.
-That’s why at the beginning of the function we'll use multiple ensure! checks.
+That’s why, at the beginning of the function, we'll use multiple ensure! checks.
 Typical verifications are:

 * Verifying Signed Messages
 * Overflows/Underflows Checks